Rank 2 Local Systems, Barsotti-Tate Groups, and Shimura Curves: Kodaira-Spencer

 We have the following diagram of connected-generically étale sequences.

 As we have assumed $\mathscr{G}$ is generically versally deformed, the kernel of $\phi|_{\mathscr{G}[p]}$ cannot be generically étale by (3) of Lemma \ref{Lemma:equivalence_not_versally_deformed}.
 Thus the kernel must be the connected group scheme $\mathscr{G}[p]^{\circ}$ because the order of $\mathscr{G}[p]$ is $p^{2}$.
 We therefore get a nonzero map $\mathscr{G}[p]^{et}\rightarrow\mathscr{G}'[p]$.
-Now $\mathscr{G}[p]^{\acute{e}t}$ has order $p$ and is generically étale by definition, so by (3) of Lemma \ref{Lemma:equivalence_not_versally_deformed}, $\mathscr{G'}$ is not generically versally deformed.
-Thus the assumption that $\phi$ had a kernel yields that $\mathscr{G}'$ is not generically versally deformed, contradicting our original hypothesis; $\phi$ must therefore be an isomorphism. \end{proof} \begin{thm} Let $C$ be a smooth, geometrically irreducible, complete curve over $\mathbb{F}_{q}$.
+Now $\mathscr{G}[p]^{\acute{e}t}$ has order $p$ and is generically étale by definition, so by (3) of Lemma \ref{Lemma:equivalence_not_versally_deformed}, $\mathscr{G'}$ is not generically versally deformed, which contradicts our hypothesis. \end{proof} \begin{thm} Let $C$ be a smooth, geometrically irreducible, complete curve over $\mathbb{F}_{q}$.
 Suppose $q$ is a square.
 There is a natural bijection between the following two sets.